 For the top 10 restaurants in Ambergris Caye click here.

 Why We Did Not Stay in Ambergris Caye

 We had considered spending a few nights in Ambergris Caye but we are so glad we didn’t.
 It is more commercialised, has cars and definitely has not got that laid back feeling of Caye Caulker.

-Our next stop was Shark Alley where we snorkeled with Nurse Sharks and Stingrays.
-Prior to snorkeling Carlos throws smelly fish into the ocean to feed them before we all get in.
+Our next stop was Shark Alley where we snorkelled with Nurse Sharks and Stingrays.
+Prior to snorkelling Carlos throws smelly fish into the ocean to feed them before we all get in.

 We jumped off the side of the boat and joined hundreds of Nurse Sharks and the Stingrays that have joined the feeding frenzy.
 It is not as frightening as we all thought, thanks to Carlos and his feeding program.